Career and Technical Education (CTE) | CTE Career Clusters

 Practice, hands-on experience, and application tests make up the bulk of CTE.
 This is important because CTE careers require workers to have experience in their field before starting a career.

-After all, many CTE tracks take students to careers that can save lives.
-Health science, government, law, agriculture, and construction especially relate to others’ health and safety.
+After all, many CTE pathways take students to careers that can save lives.
+Health science, government, law, agriculture, and construction especially relate to maintaining the health and safety of others.

-At the same time, CTE tracks don’t limit students to single careers.
+At the same time, CTE clusters don’t limit students to single careers.
 In fact, many students use these courses as preparation before moving onto community college or university.

-That gives CTE two advantages that you can’t find in many other education fields:
+The focus and applicability of CTE results in two advantages that you can’t find in many other education fields:

 Typically, these qualities are at opposite ends of the education spectrum.
 A teaching method is either general and versatile or specific and inflexible.

 With CTE, students can develop a specific set of skills that are still applicable to a broad range of real-world contexts, making them employable in a variety of fields.